What grades do you teach?

 What does the outdoor program involve?

 In the Middle School, students take field trips as often as once a week.
 The activities on field trips might be outdoor activities (hiking, climbing, an outdoor science activity) or a non-outdoor activity related to an area of study in the class.
 Middle School students also take a 6-8 day backpacking trip in the fall as well as a 2 week trip, usually to another country.

-The Upper School students participate in a 10-day backpacking trip, a 3 week international in the spring, usually to another country, and 2-3 shorter trips during the year, as well.
+The Upper School students participate in an 8-10 day backpacking trip, a 3 week international in the spring, usually to another country, and 2-3 shorter trips during the year, as well.
 The activities in the Outdoor Program can include hiking, rock climbing, caving, boating, biking, and more.
 Outdoor experiences are designed to build particular social, emotional, and academic skills, which make the program meaningful to students individually as well as enhancing their entire educational experience.

 Does everyone participate in the outdoor program?